spaciousejar/spaciousejar/README.md

 I primarily work with Next.js, React, Tailwind CSS, Git, and GitHub.

-I am a huge fan of open-source and [have built projects](https://www.gitme.live/) used by thousands.
+I am a huge fan of open-source and [have built projects](https://www.gitme.live/) used by many people.

 [More about me &rarr;](https://portfolio-main-eta-five.vercel.app/)